-People who do not manage their diabetes are at risk of dangerously high blood glucose.
+People with uncontrolled diabetes are at risk of dangerously high blood glucose.
 This can trigger a cascade of symptoms, ranging from mood changes to organ damage.
+Complications of uncontrolled diabetes include frequent infection, heart and kidney problems, and diabetic ketoacidosis.

 A diagnosis of type 1 diabetes usually happens in childhood.
-In this type, scientists believe that the immune system attacks insulin-producing cells in the pancreas, and the pancreas can no longer produce insulin.
+In this type, the immune system attacks insulin-producing cells in the pancreas, which can no longer produce insulin.
 The symptoms often appear suddenly.

 The following are 10 signs that a person needs help with their treatment for diabetes.
 Anyone experiencing them should consult a doctor promptly.